 Some do not have a giblet bag inside, so no worries (this one had no bag).
 Others contain a bag that is paper which wouldn’t do you harm if cooked inside accidentally.
 If yours has a plastic bag inside and it is cooked you should discard everything as it is not healthy to eat anything that has come into contact with cooked/heated plastic.
 Look at the bag when you buy it, it will usually say.
 Choose one without it.

-How to store a whole chicken in the freezer
+How do you store a whole chicken in the freezer?

-- Use a food saver bag to remove the air and freeze your whole chicken, or put it into a gallon freezer bag for storage
+When purchasing a fresh whole chicken, remove wrapper, discard giblet bag, use a large food saver bag to remove the air and freeze your whole chicken, or put it into a gallon freezer bag for storage.

 This method allows you to purchase many whole chickens when they’re on sale and freeze them all, making them immediately ready to cook using this method whenever you want.
 We do this often since we have a deep freeze in the garage.
 It saves me money and trips to the store so it’s a win win.